Find Trade Colleges

 Best Great Lakes Region Schools for Affordable Quality for an Award Taking 1 to 4 Years in Woodworking

 Our analysis found Northcentral Technical College to be the best value school for woodworking students who want to pursue a undergraduate certificate in the Great Lakes Region .
-Located in the city of Wausau, North Central Technical College is a public school with a medium-sized student population.
+Located in the city of Wausau, North Central Technical College is a public college with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at North Central Technical College are $5,512 a year.